GLP-1 and GLP-2 as a Promising Treatment for Obesity-Related Weight Loss: New Insights and Efficacy

 Eating lots of fruits, veggies, and whole grains can make a difference.
 Cutting out processed foods and sugary drinks helps too.
 Staying active, even if it’s just a daily walk, contributes to weight loss.
 Our lifestyle choices are our allies in this journey.

-Combining Semaglutide with Behavioral Therapy
+Combining GLP-1 and GLP-2 with Behavioral Therapy

 Regular sessions with a therapist or counselor can guide us towards healthier habits.
 They’ll help set realistic goals and keep track of our progress.
 This support system makes staying on track easier and ensures that our efforts align with the medication’s effects.